Skip to Main Content

 During the early stages of colorectal cancer, there are rarely signs and symptoms.

-Signs and symptoms become evident as cancer becomes more advanced.
-If you have any of these, contact a health care provider immediately.
+Signs and symptoms appear as cancer advances.
+If you have any of these symptoms, contact a health care provider right away:

 • Bleeding from the rectum